coin-workshop/coine-2025-detroit/index.md

 This edition of the COINE workshop will be hosted by [AAMAS 2025](https://aamas2025.org/) and will complement the main conference program by allowing a more relaxed and in-depth discussion of MAS from a social perspective.
 Previous editions of COINE have proven to foster collaboration among researchers in the relevant topics.

 # Important Dates
-- Paper submission: To be announced soon
+- Paper submission: February 4th, 2025
-- Author notifications: To be announced soon
+- Author notifications: March 10th, 2025
-- Camera-ready deadline: To be announced soon
+- Camera-ready deadline: March 30th, 2025
 - Workshop: To be announced soon